 5 Tips To Create Positive Habits That Stick

-Our thoughts create momentum, so one thought leads to another, and another - etc - which is amazing when we are excited and inspired but not so amazing when we are anxious, scared or depressed.
-This momentum keeps us restrained in a negative thought space and is why some of us can feel so overpowered by our minds.
+Our thoughts create momentum, so one thought leads to another and another...and another!
+Which is amazing when we are excited and inspired but not so great when we are feeling anxious, scared or depressed.
+This keeps us restrained in a negative thought space and is why some of us can feel so overpowered by our minds.
 When we are in this headspace it becomes incredibly difficult to maintain healthy habits that we know are good for our mind and body.

 If our thoughts aren’t monitored and are left to run wild about all the things we have to worry about, negative self talk or even just mindless chatter, it takes away energy and space for good thoughts, productivity and positive emotions.